awslabs/aws-well-architected-labs/Cost/Cost_and_Usage_Analysis/300_Automated_CUR_Updates_and_Ingestion/Lab Guide.md

 We will follow the steps here: https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/setting-up-athena.html#use-athena-cf to implement the CloudFormation template, which will automatically update existing CURs, and include new CURs when they are delivered.

-NOTE: IAM roles will be created, these are used to:
+NOTE: IAM roles will be utilized, these are used to:
 - Add event notification to existing S3 buckets
 - Create s3 buckets and upload objects
 - Create and run a Glue crawler